Liberal Party–Hatoyama

 The Liberal Party–Hatoyama (鳩山自由党 (分派自由党)) was a political party in Japan.
 It was active during 1953.

 History

 The party was established in March 1953, shortly before the April elections, by a group of 22 Diet members belonging to the Liberal Party who were supporters of Ichirō Hatoyama; within two days it gained a further 15 seats when the Kozen Hirokawa faction also defected.
-In May Mamoru Shigemitsu was elected party president.

 Of the 102 candidates nominated by the party for the House of Representatives, 35 were elected.
 However, the party failed to win a seat in the simultaneous House of Councillors elections.
 Talks were subsequently held with Kaishintō about a merger, but in November most of its Diet members rejoined the Liberal Party, with the exception of eight who subsequently formed the Japan Liberal Party.